Hartley TS16

-The Hartley TS16 (Trailer Sailer 16 foot) is an Australian trailerable sailboat that was designed in 1956 by New Zealander Richard Hartley as a day sailer and which later became a one design racer.
+The Hartley TS16 (Trailer Sailer 16 foot) is an Australian trailerable sailing boat that was designed in 1956 by New Zealander Richard Hartley as a day sailer and which later became a one design racer.

 The design was based on a traditional New Zealand mullet fishing boat and was the first trailer sailer sailboat design built.
 Hartley later designed the TS18 and TS21.

 Production

 Most boats completed have been built by amateur builders using hand tools in residential garages and constructed of wood.
 Construction time is estimated at 400 hours.
 Later, some were commercially manufactured of fibreglass over a foam core.
 The boat was actually designed to fit into a garage.
 Construction plans are supplied by Hartley Boat Plans of Australia.
 About 1,800 boats have been completed.

 Design

-The Hartley TS16 is a recreational keelboat, built predominantly of wood, or of fibreglass over a foam core, with wood trim.
+The Hartley TS16 is a recreational centreboard or bilge keel trailable yacht, built predominantly of wood, or of fibreglass over a foam core, with wood trim.
 It has a fractional sloop rig, originally with wooden spars and later with aluminum.
-The hill has a slightly raked stem, a near-vertical transom, a transom-hung rudder controlled by a tiller and a centreboard.
+The hull has a slightly raked stem, a near-vertical transom, a transom-hung rudder controlled by a tiller and a centreboard.
 It displaces 794 lb.

 The boat has a draft of 4.07 ft with the centreboard extended and 9 in with it retracted, allowing beaching or ground transportation on a trailer.